Providing Leadership for Inclusivity

 As the voice of ethnic minority sports in Northern Ireland, we echo migrants’ views on sports and wellbeing with the focus to strengthen the system with a renewed sense of optimism – moving our society from what it is towards what it could be.
-We serve the sport interest of ethnic minority community with the aim to eliminate barriers against sports participation and performance, to address sport as a means for social welfare, and to reduce racial inequalities in sports by playing a significant role trying to influence and lobby the government for better and equitable policies that represent the sports needs of all migrants in Northern Ireland.
+We serve the sports interest of ethnic minority communities with the aim to eliminate barriers against sports participation and performance, to address sports as a means for social welfare, and reduce racial inequalities in sports by playing a significant role in trying to influence and lobby the government for better and equitable policies that represent the sports needs of all migrants in Northern Ireland.

 “Strengthening Shared Sustainable Sporty Society.”

 “A megaphone of a society that is sports-friendly, recreative, all-inclusive, diversified and fair to all – where people from different ethnicities can regularly participate in the same sports and physical activities without any discrimination.”